 The more toxic stress someone experiences, the more challenging it can be for the person to overcome future stress.
 Again, this is due to the way adversity affects a person’s brain development.
 Toxic stress also affects communities because the resulting health problems like depression, obesity, diabetes, heart disease, and cancer are costly and can adversely affect job performance.

-Click here to learn how childhood trauma impacts a child’s performance in the classroom and how our sister organization, KVC Hospitals, is helping create trauma-informed school districts.
+Click here to learn how childhood trauma impacts a child’s performance in the classroom and how our sister organization, Camber Children’s Mental Health (previously KVC Hospitals), is helping create trauma-informed school districts.

 Trauma Systems Therapy